snoups/remnapy/README.md

 Previously maintained by [@sm1ky](https://github.com/sm1ky) at [`sm1ky/remnawave-api`](https://github.com/sm1ky/remnawave-api).

-Now officially maintained by the Remnawave Community at [`remnawave/python-sdk`](https://github.com/remnawave/python-sdk).
+The official Remnawave repository is located at [`remnawave/python-sdk`](https://github.com/remnawave/python-sdk).

+This repository is a fork of the official SDK.